-While people have the capability to be a rock of stability and achieve feats of human excellence, they also can fall victim to reckless mistakes and poor decisions stemming from losing sight of what truly matters.
-Here are nine characteristics of a role model to help re-center you around what is important.
+While people have the capability to be a rock of stability and achieve feats of human excellence, they also can fall victim to reckless mistakes and poor decisions.
+Good role models are like beacons of light that show you the way through their own example.
+Here are ten characteristics of a role model that make them natural leaders and serve to remind you of what is truly important.

 Having a role model to emulate often helps kids and even adults to achieve the results they desire and stay on a productive path.
 Role model qualities are worth striving to cultivate because they possess the ability to act as guardrails that protect the success and integrity of one’s life.
 Role model characteristics are important to exhibit to your children and help them develop as well.